+Despite the cessation of hostilities, risks to populations will continue until the terms of the agreement are fully implemented.
 Civilians in Tigray, Afar and Amhara remain at risk of further war crimes and crimes against humanity due to repeated violations of IHL and IHRL.
-Despite the cessation of hostilities, risks to populations will continue until the terms of the agreement are fully implemented.
-The government's announced plans to integrate all regional forces into the federal army increased fear among people in Amhara that this would leave them exposed to attacks by neighboring regions.
 Civilians in Tigray also remain at risk due to the continued presence of the EDF, which have repeatedly been accused of atrocity crimes while Eritrean authorities have allegedly sought to settle decades-old grievances with the TPLF through the collective punishment of Tigrayans.

-The conflict also sparked an increase in hate speech between ethnic groups across the country and caused other preexisting ethnic tensions to flare.
-Inflammatory statements by regional and federal government leaders, including Prime Minister Abiy Ahmed, may fuel further ethnic conflict.
+The conflict in northern Ethiopia also sparked an increase in hate speech between ethnic groups across the country and caused other pre-existing ethnic tensions to flare.
+Inflammatory statements by political leaders may fuel further ethnic conflict.